eclipse-theia/theia/packages/monaco/uplift-journal.md

 ### New Errors

 I pulled master today, and it appears that plugins are working less well.
 Previously, I was getting good hovers etc. for TS, but today, the `Initializing JS/TS language features` spinner just spins.
 But eventually, it did stop, and then all plugin features, including peek views, appeared to be working.

+## 2/21/2022

+Working on the colorization-on-load bug.
+Definitely a problem with mime-type association timing.
+I also noticed as part of my debugging that there are various `-monaco-contribution.ts` files that register associations with specific files for e.g. `launch.json`, `tasks.json`.
+There is also a monkeypatch of the `Monaco.languages.register` function in the `monaco-frontend-application-contribution` that adds all registered languages to our list of potential language override identifiers.
+The former run before the latter, however, so those languages (`jsonc`, exclusively), don't get registered as language overrides - at least not that way.
+That may require implementing an override of the `PreferenceSchemaProvider` in the `monaco` package or `preferences` package (which depends on Monaco), so that we can get the correct behavior.

+### Observations re: colorization
+Language identification does fail on startup (all editors other than JSONC are incorrectly identified as `plaintext`), but events appear to be hooked up correctly so that editor languages are updated as plugins are processed, and colorization even fails for JSONC.
+It must not be a problem with mime-types, but something to do with colorization / tokenization itself.

+In the end, it turned out that we had just missed a change in the type of a particular field, and it wasn't nicely typed in the declaration file.
+I'm not sure how it wasn't throwing an error: apparently `Object.keys` always returns an empty array on a `Set`, so we were never trying to call methods that didn't exist; we just also weren't doing anything at all.